Table Of Contents

 • It also helps create standard procedures you can use over and over.
 That can help you create consistent workflows, environments, and other parameters for deploying, testing, and monitoring new code or apps before they go live.

-• Whenever you orchestrate workflows, you create a repeatable process that will save you time.
+• Whenever you orchestrate workflows, you create a repeatable process that will save you time doing the same thing next time.

 • It also automates repetitive tasks, freeing your engineers to innovate.